khalid-hussain/morals-and-behaviour/10-characteristics-of-the-soul.md

 bad.
 On the other hand, a spirit which is vigilant by nature only makes use of carelessness for a good purpose when he should not study or research deeply into the subject.
-To pretend to ignore something in this case means to understand reality, to refuse to act precipitously,[mean-precipitious] to use moderation, and to prevent the worst happening.
+To pretend to ignore something in this case means to understand reality, to refuse to act precipitously,[^mean-precipitious] to use moderation, and to prevent the worst happening.
 Thus it is praiseworthy to know how to pretend not to be listening and bad to be naturally inattentive.